rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 Obviously we can write proper unit tests and make sure the grammer is correct, but let's move on.

-Let's go back to the valid one and look closer by assigning the result of the parsing to a variable:
+Let's go back to the valid one and look closer by assigning the result of the parsing to a variable.
+You see the interpreted result of the parsing by calling `.value` against the return value.

 ```
 2.2.0 :004 > date = Parser.parse('3/14/2015')